scionproto/scion/doc/command/scion-pki/scion-pki_certificate_sign.rst

-      --bundle            Bundle the certificate with the issuer certificate as a certificate chain --ca string         The path to the issuer certificate --ca-key string     The path to the issuer private key used to sign the new certificate -h, --help              help for sign
+      --bundle            Bundle the certificate with the issuer certificate as a certificate chain --ca string         The path to the issuer certificate --ca-key string     The path to the issuer private key used to sign the new certificate --ca-kms string     The uri to configure a Cloud KMS or an HSM used for signing the certificate.
+  -h, --help              help for sign
       --not-after time    The NotAfter time of the certificate.
 Can either be a timestamp or an offset.